asamallab/EPEK/EnrichmentAnalysis/DiseaseEnrichment/README.md

 # Disease Enrichment analysis using the DisGeNET v7.0 (2020)

-Please download the **DisGeNET SQLite 2020 - v7.0** from https://www.disgenet.org/downloads.
+Please download the **DisGeNET SQLite 2020 - v7.0** from https://www.disgenet.org/downloads to execute the following codes.

 This folder contains the code for plotting the Figure 7 from the paper.